cheat-sheets/business-strategy-cheat-sheet/README.md

 - Avoid Hold-up - If relationship-specific investments are required, transaction costs are high due to "quasi-rents" from the investment.

+## Mergers and Acquisitions

+**Mergers and acquisitions (M&A)** are transactions in which the ownership of companies, other business organizations, or their operating units are transferred or consolidated with other entities.
+As an aspect of strategic management, M&A can allow enterprises to grow or downsize, and change the nature of their business or competitive position.

+From a legal point of view, a merger is a legal consolidation of two entities into one entity, whereas an acquisition occurs when one entity takes ownership of another entity's stock, equity interests or assets.
+From a commercial and economic point of view, both types of transactions generally result in the consolidation of assets and liabilities under one entity, and the distinction between a "merger" and an "acquisition" is less clear.
+A transaction legally structured as an acquisition may have the effect of placing one party's business under the indirect ownership of the other party's shareholders, while a transaction legally structured as a merger may give each party's shareholders partial ownership and control of the combined enterprise.
+A deal may be euphemistically called a merger of equals if both CEOs agree that joining together is in the best interest of both of their companies, while when the deal is unfriendly (that is, when the management of the target company opposes the deal) it may be regarded as an "acquisition".

+Advantages of horizontal mergers for partners and buyers:
+- Lowering competition
+- Reducing the risk of becoming a target
+- Gaining bargaining power
+- Production advantages
+- Realizing economies of scale and / or scope
+- Securing access to new technologies
+- Entering into new products
+- Accessing new markets / customer groups
+- Acquiring brand name / image

+Advantages of vertical mergers for partners and buyers:
+- Reduction of transaction costs
+- Gaining control over upstream or downstream resources
+- Raising barriers to entry

+Advantages for the target:
+- Solving financial problems
+- Producing funds for investments
+- Initiating company restructuring
+- Securing exit (cash-out)
+- Organizing succession (ownership / management)
+- Solving disagreements among shareholders

 ## Resources

 - Competitive Strategy: course on Coursera https://www.coursera.org/learn/competitive-strategy